nuprl/website/blog/_src/posts/2017-02-28-hopl2017-linear-types.md

     Title: Linear Types for Low-level Languages
     Date: 2017-02-28T09:51:55
-    Tags: HOPL, by Dan Patterson
+    Tags: HOPL, by Daniel Patterson

 <!-- more -->